unifirejs/unifire/docs/integrations/preact/README.md

 export default App;
 ```

-This will allow `unifire-preact`'s other methods to automatically tap into your app-wide store from any component.
+This will allow `@unifirejs/preact`'s other methods to automatically tap into your app-wide store from any component.

 ## Observer